-10.3.4.1 'Do-Nothing' Effect
+10.3.4.1 Do-Nothing' Effect

-If the Proposed Development were not to proceed, the opportunity to further significantly reduce emissions of greenhouse gas emissions, including carbon dioxide ( $CO_2$ ), oxides of nitrogen ( $NO_x$ ), and sulphur dioxide ( $SO_2$ ) from fossil fuels to the atmosphere would be lost.
-The opportunity to contribute to Ireland's commitments under the Kyoto Protocol and EU law would also be lost.
-This would be a long-term slight negative impact.
+As detailed in Section 2.5.1 in Chapter 2 of this EIAR, the permitted Coole Wind Farm makes up a majority of the Proposed Development site.
+If the Proposed Development were not to proceed, the opportunity to capture an additional part of Westmeath's valuable renewable energy resource would be lost.
+If the Proposed Development were not to proceed, the opportunity to further reduce emissions of carbon dioxide, oxides of nitrogen (NOx), and sulphur dioxide (SO2) to the atmosphere would be lost due to the continued dependence on electricity derived from fossil fuel, rather than renewable energy sources such as the proposed wind farm.
+The opportunity to contribute to Ireland's commitments under the Kyoto Protocol would also be lost.
+This would be a permanent slight negative impact.